SomeRandomGuy009/Myuu-Anti-Shiny-Discord-Bot/README.md

 # Submit a PR if u want any other feature to be added.
 I'll take a look at it and merge.

-# Note: I just used the idea of Nebby Bot, didn't copy it.
-NebbyBot is most probably written in discord.js, while this is written in python.
+# Note: I just used the idea of Elite SHiny Savior, didn't copy it.
+Elite SHiny Savior is most probably written in discord.js, while this is written in python.
 # 2nd Note: I don't encourage macro/autotyper usage.
-# 3rd Note: If you are facing difficulty in hosting this bot, I would advise to use NebbyBot instead.
-(I don't own it btw)
+# 3rd Note: If you are facing difficulty in hosting this bot, I would advise to use Elite Shiny Savior instead.
-# 4th Note(hopefully the last one): Somewhat related to the 3rd one.
-I can also host this bot for you, for free. (you got to dm me in discord for that, and provide the bot token, and other config stuff.
-I won't guarantee 24/7 i.e. 100% uptime of this bot, but it's gonna be quite long.
-It would still look at only 1 channel until i update it.)